unrealwork/atsd-use-cases/research/us-mortality/README.md

   OPTION (ROW_MEMORY_THRESHOLD 500000)
 ```

-In this example, we did not specify a line for `tot.datetime`, as we did in the previous example.
-Consequentially, results are returned for all times ranging back to the start of the dataset.
+In this example, there is no `tot.datetime`.
+As such, results are returned for all times ranging back to the start of the dataset.

 ```ls
 | city          | state  | region              | all_deaths  | pneumonia_influenza_deaths  | pneumonia_influenza_deaths, %  | population |